zhousarah/azure-compute-docs/articles/container-instances/container-instance-ngroups/container-instances-rolling-update.md

 Like in-place RU, we can configure the batch size and other related rolling update mode settings with the NGroups API.

 Because replace RU creates new CGs, there are fewer limitations enforced by ACI.
-Hence replace RU is a more powerful option and it is the default option when a customer selects RU.
+Hence replace RU is a more powerful option and it's the default option when a customer selects RU.

 ## Usage